micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And when they had crucified Him, they divided _and_ distributed His garments [among them] by casting lots _so that the prophet's saying was fulfilled, They parted My garments among them and over My apparel they cast lots_.
+And when they had crucified Him, they divided and distributed His garments [among them] by casting lots so that the prophet's saying was fulfilled, They parted My garments among them and over My apparel they cast lots.